 In a kinder, more just world, this would be all there is to it.
 Unfortunately, when researchers started directly looking at pipe flows, they noticed that everything went according to theory—until they cranked the speed up high enough:

 What the hell is going on?
-Well, as the existence failure for the pressure had been warning us, there’s another fundamental problem we didn’t spot when we began to set up pipe flow; non-uniqueness!
-As it turns out, there isn’t just one possible flow for a given condition on a pipe inlet, but a potentially infinite number of them—and from the experiments, it seems like those other flows possess all the things we had assumed away when we derived Hagen-Poiseuille flow; they’re unsteady, they have nonzero convective momentum flux, they have nonzero flow in all three pipe directions, etcetra!
+Well, as the existence failure for the pressure had been warning us, it appears as if there’s another fundamental problem we didn’t spot when we began to set up pipe flow; non-uniqueness!
+As it turns out, there might not be just one possible flow for a given condition on a pipe inlet, but a potentially infinite number of them—and from the experiments, it seems like those other flows possess all the things we had assumed away when we derived Hagen-Poiseuille flow; they’re unsteady, they have nonzero convective momentum flux, they have nonzero flow in all three pipe directions, etcetra!
 These flows, which undoubtedly have nonzero Reynolds tensors, are called turbulent flows, and are omnipresent in all of fluid mechanics.

 One way fluid mechanicists explain what is happening is that when the average speed is low through the pipe, nature “picks” out the Hagen-Poiseuille flow from all the other possible valid pipe flows because the litany of assumptions we made to get to Hagen-Poiseuille flow made sense; but when the average speed is sufficiently large enough, nature changes its mind and picks out one of the extremely complicated chaotic flows instead.
 In mathematics, this is commonly referred to as a bifurcation.
-Nobody has ever been able to come up with an analytical expression for any of these alternate chaotic flows, or precisely determine a theoretical criteria for this transition, and so we are left with experiments and numerical simulations to fill this knowledge gap for now.
+Nobody has ever been able to come up with an analytical expression for any of these alternate chaotic flows, precisely determine a theoretical criteria for this transition, or even determine if this non-uniqueness hypothesis is true for certain—and so we are left with experiments and numerical simulations to fill this knowledge gap for now.

 Things To Think About